rolandbarrera/Curriculum-as-Code/docs/howto.md

 To use these modes, download the individual YAML files from the [`examples/`](../examples/) folder and import them using Roo's custom mode import functionality.
 Each mode can be imported individually based on your specific needs.

+Note: When adding a new mode it is suggested to append the [Code Memory bank module] (https://github.com/GreatScottyMac/roo-code-memory-bank/blob/main/modules/memory_bank_strategy_code.yml) to each modes "Mode-specific Custom Instructions" section.
+This should keep the memory bank working for each custom ID mode added.

 ### Initialize Your Roo Project

 1. **Clone the Repository**